A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 Answer hundreds of messages arriving at every hour of the day and night from Adoptees scattered across the world’s time zones.
 You can sleep when you’re dead.
 Be sure to do this for free.

 Crack the meaning of the secret first-digit codes used by your Korean Adoption Agency, something no one else has done previously.
 Collect hundreds of KSS Adoptees’ K-Numbers in order to do so.
+Use this list for years to try to connect KSS Adoptees on the forum for which you have been an Admin since 2018.
 Be sure to do this for free.

-someone attempts to take credit for your work — work deeply tied to the case of your deceased twin sister, whose file you only discovered in 2019.
+Navigate the years of aftermath when someone attempts to accept false credit for your research, and who takes an entire year to finally admit publicly that he had no role in your work — work deeply tied to your investigation into the case of your deceased twin sister, whose file you only discovered in 2019.

-Do all of this while processing the grief of learning, decades later, that you had a twin sister who died, and whose identity was switched with someone else’s.
+Do all of this while processing the grief of learning, decades later, that you had a twin sister who likely died at KSS in the mid 1970s.

 Then discover that NCRC and Holt could have reunited this family years before you ever met them.